ruptho/editlinkquality-wikipedia/README.md

   - Helper for reading/writing files as well as other utility functions
 - example.ipynb
   - Example iPython notebook on how components are supposed to be used, and in which order
+- pdf
+  - Folder containing the poster presented at ComplexNetworks'19

 ---
 [1] Complex Networks 2019.
 The 8th International Conference on
 Complex Networks and their Applications. (https://www.complexnetworks.org/)